Sunday Services

 About Sunday Services

-In the past, we have often had professional ministry, but currently we are lay-led.
-This means all our programs are run by volunteers, with the support of our part-time paid administrator.
-Most of our Sunday services this year are created and led by teams from within our congregation, each with its own focus.
+All our programs are run by volunteers, with the support of our part-time paid administrator.
+Most of our Sunday services are created and led by teams from within our congregation, each with its own focus.
 These teams include:

 - Cultivating Caring Communities: Learning about values and caring practices that help us be effective community members